 Let's dissect the word Data Warehouse; it consists of two simple words, 'Data' and 'Warehouse'.
-'Data' simply means units of facts which can drive a meaningful insight.
+'Data' simply means units of facts that can drive meaningful insight.
 On their own, these individual units aren't of much use, so to mitigate this problem, we store these units together to derive some meaningful insights.
-This organized collection of valuable data is called Information.
+This organised collection of valuable data is called information.
 While objectively, 'Warehouse' means a large storage area where raw materials or manufactured goods are stored.
-Deriving from this simple analogy, a Data Warehouse is a central repository for storing all the data from multiple sources together in a single place.
-Tools like BigQuery, and Snowflake are not only data warehouses but also provide additional features like serverless infrastructure, ML insights, version control, and much more.
+Deriving from this simple analogy, a data warehouse is a central repository for storing all the data from multiple sources together in a single place.
+Tools like BigQuery and Snowflake are not only data warehouses but also provide additional features like serverless infrastructure, ML insights, version control, and much more.

 One of the unique Snowflake characteristics is time travel.
 Users may follow the evolution of data through time by using the time travel feature.
-All accounts have access to this Snowflake feature, free and enabled by default for everyone.
-Moreover, this allows you to access the historical data of a Table.
-Snowflake software can configure transient databases, schemas, tables, and temporary tables' Time Travel retention periods to 0 or 1 day for Snowflake Enterprise accounts (and higher).
+All accounts have access to this Snowflake feature, which is free and enabled by default for everyone.
+Moreover, this allows you to access the historical data in a table.
+Snowflake software can configure transient databases, schemas, tables, and temporary tables' time travel retention periods to 0 or 1 day for Snowflake Enterprise accounts (and higher).
 Time travel can extend the retention duration to 0-90 days for permanent databases, schemas, and tables.

 As long as the dropped object hasn't been system-purged, Snowflake's UNDROP command can recover it.
-The object can be undropped for it to return to its previous state.
-Databases, Schemas, and Tables are examples of objects that can be undropped.
+The object can be undropped to return to its previous state.
+Databases, schemas, and tables are examples of objects that can be undropped.
 Users can use it to restore data more than once, and each version that has been dropped can be undone in reverse chronological order, such that the most recent version is restored first.
-This will work if the current table with the same name is renamed prior to doing the Undrop action.
+This will work if the current table with the same name is renamed prior to doing the undrop action.
 Thus, one of the most crucial and unique Snowflake features is the UNDROP command.